tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 Oblivious DoH requires, at a minimum:

 - Two Oblivious Servers, where one can act as a Proxy, and the other can act as a Target.
-- Public keys for encrypting DNS queries that are passed from a client through a Proxy to a Target ({{publickey}}).
-These keys guarantee that only the intended Target can decrypt client queries.
+- Public keys for encrypting DNS queries that are passed from a Client through a Proxy to a Target ({{publickey}}).
+These keys guarantee that only the intended Target can decrypt Client queries.

 The mechanism for discovering and provisioning the DoH URI Templates and public keys is out of scope of this document.